 - Second, if you can’t easily export and import your text from and into your CMS, you will have to copy and paste all of the text from your site into Word documents or Excel sheets by yourself.
 This involves a major risk of human error.

-- Third, if the original site has any change, the content will once again need to be manually exported, sent to the LSP, translated, sent back, and uploaded to the site.
+- Third, if the original site has any change, the content will once again need to be manually exported, sent to the language services provider (LSP), translated, sent back, and uploaded to the site.
 Updating content can be a logistical nightmare.

 If you can avoid it, the file transfer method is probably not the best for you.